-15.6.9 PDF optimization
+16.6.9 PDF optimization

-ocrmypdf.pluginspec.optimize_pdf(input_pdf: Path, output_pdf: Path, context: PdfContext, executor:
+ocrmypdf.pluginspec.optimize_pdf(input_pdf: pathlib.Path, output_pdf: pathlib.Path, context: ocrmypdfjobcor itext.PdfConte ext, executor: ocrmypdfc concurrent.Executor , linearize: $bool) \rightarrow tu-$ ple

-Executor, linearize: bool) → tuple[Path, Sequence[str]]

 Optimize a PDF after image, OCR and metadata processing.

 If the input_pdf is a PDF/A, the plugin should modify input_pdf in a way that preserves the PDF/A status, or report to the user when this is not possible.